H2X

-H2X, officially known as the AN/APS-15, was an American ground scanning radar system used for blind bombing during World War II.
-It was a development of the British H2S radar, the first ground mapping radar to be used in combat.
-It was also known as the "Mickey set" and "BTO" for "bombing through the overcast" radar.
+H2X, eventually designated as the AN/APS-15, was an American ground scanning radar system used for blind bombing during World War II.
+It was developed at the MIT Radiation Laboratory under direction of Dr. George E. Valley Jr. to replace the less accurate British H2S radar, the first ground mapping radar to be used in combat.
+H2X was also known as the "Mickey set" and "BTO" for "bombing through the overcast" radar.

-H2X differed from the original H2S primarily in its X band 10 GHz operating frequency rather than H2S' S band 3 GHz emissions.
-This gave H2X higher resolution than H2S, allowing it to provide usable images over large cities which appeared as a single blob on the H2S display.
+H2X differed from the original H2S primarily in its 3-cm wavelength X band rather than H2S' 10-cm S band.
+This shorter wavelength gave H2X higher resolution than H2S, allowing it to provide usable images over large cities which appeared as a single blob on the H2S display.
 The Royal Air Force (RAF) initially considered using H2X as well, but would instead develop their own X band system, the H2S Mk.
 III.
 The RAF system entered service in late 1943, before the first use of H2X in early 1944.

 The desire for even higher resolution, enough to image individual docks and bridges, led to a number of variations on the H2X system, as well as the more advanced AN/APQ-7 "Eagle" system.
 All of these were replaced in the post-war era with systems customized for the jet powered strategic bombers that entered service.

 Usage

 H2X was used by the USAAF during World War II as a navigation system for daylight overcast and nighttime operations.
 It was introduced as an improvement of the earlier H2S set, which had been supplied to the US to aid in the war effort.
 While the RAF Bomber Command utilized ground mapping radar as an aid to night area bombing, the primary use by the USAAF was as a fallback, to allow cities to be bombed even when hidden by cloud cover, an issue that had dogged their policy of precision daylight bombing since the start of the war, especially in cloud-prone Europe.
 With H2X, a city could be located and a general area targeted, night or day, cloud cover or no, with equal accuracy.
 H2X used a shorter 3 cm "centimetric" wavelength (10 GHz frequency) than the H2S, giving a higher angular resolution and thus a sharper picture, which allowed much finer details to be discerned, aiding in target identification.
-H2S subsequently also adopted 3 cm in the Mark III version entering operational service on November 18, 1943, for “Battle of Berlin”).
+H2S subsequently also adopted 3 cm in the Mark III version entering operational service on 18 November 1943, for "Battle of Berlin").

 H2X is not known to have ever been spotted by the German FuG 350 Naxos radar detector, due to that receiving device's specific purpose being to spot the original British H2S equipment's lower frequency, 3 GHz emissions.